cscazorla/raycasting/README.md

 # Compilation
 This project is built in C99 and it compiles perfectly with GCC.
 The project uses [SDL](https://www.libsdl.org/) to deal with pixels, keyboard, etc.

+# Textures
+I'm using some textures from [64x Textures and Overlays](https://opengameart.org/content/64x-textures-an-overlays) (License Creative Commons 1.0) and the library [uPNG](https://github.com/elanthis/upng) to read PNG files from disk.